The Science Behind Eforto®

 Early Fatigue Signals Predict Pre-Frailty in Geriatric Patients

+Key Findings: In community-dwelling adults aged 80+, lower grip work and higher self-perceived fatigue were strongly linked to pre-frailty status, even before clinical frailty was diagnosed.
 The study highlights that muscle fatigability is more sensitive than static strength for detecting early functional decline—allowing preventive interventions before frailty worsens.

 Muscle Fatigability Detects Decline Earlier than Maximal Strength